paintedlbird7/Dichos/README.md

 ## Next Up

-- Users can see other people's quotes in their profile
+- Users can click on other people's quotes in their profile

 ## Contributors